DelphineLecorney/progressive-enhancement/README.md

 # progressive-enhancement
-HTML est une question de sémantique
+> HTML is a matter of semantics

 *Translate a document into semantic HTML and find, for each of these tags, the origin of their name.*